 SecurID 200 Authenticator

 SecurID Software TokensSecurID Software Tokens

-SecurID tokens are available in a software form-factor that you can install into an SecurID software token application on a client workstation or a mobile device.
+SecurID tokens are available in a software form-factor that you can install into an SecurID software token application on various devices.

 The RSA Authentication Manager provides a centralized administration interface for issuing SecurID software tokens to the supported device types.
 You can add information to software tokens such as device type, device serial number, or token nickname using token extension fields.

-For a complete list of SecurID software tokens versions supported by Authentication Manager 8.7, see the Product Version Life Cycle for SecurID Suite page on RSA Link.
+For a complete list of SecurID software tokens versions supported by Authentication Manager 8.7 SP1, see the Product Version Life Cycle for SecurID Suite page on RSA Link.

 For more information about the software token, see the documentation that accompanies individual SecurID software token products.